tomgade09/C-ADPIC-PTEM/docs/README.md

 ### Documentation
 Click the links below to read about the various components of this software:

+[0.
+Python](Python/README.md) - Python class that allows easy calling of the C API functions from an interactive interpreter, if desired.
+Start here if you want the no-frills description of the easiest use of the library.

 [1.
 Simulation](Simulation/README.md) - Container class that contains equation of motion for particles, as well as a number of control functions, access functions, and other useful things.
 Manages lifetime of all of the below classes.

 [2.
 BField](BField/README.md) - Abstract class for interfacing with various implementations of B Field models.